 From the comparison of aluminium with carbon fiber we know that material density has a direct impact on its weight.

-To illustrate this, imagine slabs 6mm thick of 1m2 area.
+To illustrate this, imagine sheet 6mm thick of 1m2 area.

 One square meter of carbon fiber sheet 6 mm thick has a weight of: